2025 Bring It Learning Series

 Navigating AI: Exploring Opportunities, Challenges and Policy Development – Panel & Presentation

 How can artificial intelligence (AI) transform public health while ensuring responsible use and ethical decision-making?
-This session explores the opportunities and challenges of AI in public health, disaster preparedness and related fields.
-A panel and presentation will include expert insights and key highlights from the AI Policy Template and Guidance.
+This session explored the opportunities and challenges of AI in public health, disaster preparedness and related fields.
+A panel and presentation included expert insights and key highlights from the AI Policy Template and Guidance.

 Notice of Nondiscriminatory Policy as to Students